updated 14 March 2023

 Saturday Competition Program 2022

-Competitive sailing for DF65's and 95"s operates on those alternate Saturdays not set aside for ML45 activity.
+Competitive sailing for DF65's and 95"s operates on Saturdays (see the Facebook page for details) in conjunction with the general crusing activity.
 Note that the first Saturday of the month is always set aside for barbecues and general sailing.